kairosity/mp3-snapathon/README.md

 Thanks to the Code Institute Slack Community for being a sound bunch.

-Thanks to my Mother for yet again proof-reading a long document she has no interest in.
+Thanks to my Mother for yet again, proof-reading a long document she has no interest in.

 Thanks to my Code Institute mentor [Oluwafemi Medale](https://github.com/omedale) for his invaluable insight and instruction.